Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Caguas’ main plaza is not only beautiful, but it’s also home to frequent festivities the whole family can enjoy.

-In and around the plaza you’ll find multiple food kiosks where you can enjoy some of the best Puerto Rico foods like a piña colada in la Almendrita or a warm coffee in Café Palmer.
-The plaza also has a carousel your toddlers will love!
-And, every Saturday you’ll find live music in the town square.
+In and around the plaza, you’ll find multiple food kiosks to enjoy some of the best Puerto Rico foods, like a piña colada in La Almendrita or a warm coffee in Café Palmer.
+The plaza also has a carousel that your toddlers will love!
+And, you’ll find live music every Saturday in the town square.

 👉 Short on Time?
 Book this multi-city Puerto Rico tour with a stop in Caguas.